 This field timepiece is quite sleek with its 37mm diameter stainless steel case.
 The round black dial helps improve overall readability as it provides excellent contrast against the bold hands and Arabic numeral hour markers.
-All of which have a luminous finish for that added visibility in a low-light environment.
+All of which have a luminous finish for added visibility in a low-light environment.

-The dial itself is well-protected underneath a tough mineral crystal with an anti-glare finish.
+The dial is well-protected underneath a tough mineral crystal with an anti-glare finish.
 Citizen incorporates a Japanese quartz movement with the Chandler model, and the case has decent 100-meter water resistance.

-Finally, this timepiece features Citizen’s Eco-Drive technology, which means it can recharge its battery on both natural and artificial light.
+Finally, this timepiece features Citizen’s Eco-Drive technology, which means it can recharge its battery on natural and artificial light.